What is involved in the creative process?

 d.
 Producing clever and original ideas (originality) kapitzvirt

-- teachers may become more and more dependent on the input and ideas of others – proponents of different approaches & methods, coursebook writers, teacher educators, article writers;
+- individuals may become more and more dependent on the input and ideas of others – proponents of different theories and beliefs

 - they may become “followers” who cannot criticise and be eclectic;

 - they may become unable to develop their own independent thinking

 - creative thinking supports critical thinking; individuals many become unable to make their own decisions and solve problems in their own way.

 Psychologists and educators both believe that some creative potential exists in all human beings, although it may be dormant or “blocked”.
 These blocks are of various kinds:

 A. Blocks created by the social environment

 Being the “product of a strict & traditional educational system myself, I am not surprised when colleagues tell me they feel uncreative.An educational system based on memorization and rote learning does little to enhance one’s creative potential.
 Parents who frown upon any creative tendencies may be another cause for blocks to the creative thinking process.
 The same is true about the attitudes existing in our environment, indeed the whole society in which we live, which may stifle creativity and be very much oriented and appreciative only of logical, analytical thinking.

 On the other hand, we ourselves may be creating our own blocks, which may be one or more of the following identified below (T Richards, 1993):